 As mentioned above, parent carers must be informed that a referral is being considered.
 The duty is on the health body to make the LA aware of a child’s SEN (or potential SEN) and therefore do not strictly need your permission before doing so.
 However, we would expect discussions to be held, especially where there is a difference of opinion and these to be noted and addressed where possible, before the referral is submitted.

 Either as part of the referral, or once it has been received, you will be asked to submit your parental views.
-You can complete a Parental Views Booklet or write your views in a letter or email.
+You can complete a Parental Views Booklet (see under ‘Resources’ below for an example) or you can write your views in a letter or email.

 If you need help completing this, you can ask the professional making the referral or alternatively you can contact us at SENDIAS to discuss ways in which we may be able to help.